General Water Testing

 No. The CanadaGAP manual [in various sections such as 15.1 (Water Assessment)] does not require the operation to obtain a record to prove the accreditation of the lab.
 The only record referenced in both the manual and the audit checklist is the actual water test result itself.

-To determine if the lab is accredited to ISO 17025: Check the lab’s website or the website of accreditation bodies such as the Standards Council of Canada (www.scc.ca) or the Canadian Association for Laboratory Accreditation (www.cala.ca).
+To determine if the lab uses appropriate sampling and testing methods to perform analyses in accordance with the applicable requirements of ISO 17025: Check the lab’s website or the website of accreditation bodies such as the Standards Council of Canada (www.scc.ca) or the Canadian Association for Laboratory Accreditation (www.cala.ca).

 It depends on their water uses and what is being done to the water.
 If water is used for a final rinse, then it needs to be tested, as the result is used to see if the equipment itself is clean.
 If water is treated, then it must be tested to determine that the treatment is working.
 If water is stored, then it must be tested to ensure that the storage vessel is not a source of contamination.
 If water is being used for humidity/misting or post-harvest applications of agricultural chemicals, it must be tested from the equipment itself to ensure it is clean.
 Otherwise, a test is unnecessary; it is assumed the municipality is doing its job providing potable water.
 If the municipality advises of an adverse water event, this is treated as a deviation and the operation must take appropriate corrective action (e.g., use alternate source, treat water, test water, etc.).